How to Detect Who Installed What Software on Your Windows Server

 • EventID – 11707.

-2. Go to the Actions Tab → New action with following parameters:
+2. Go to the Actions Tab → New action with the following parameters:

 • Action – Start a program

-• Add arguments (optional): -File "specify file path to our script"
+• Add arguments (optional): -File "specify the file path to our script"

-3. Now you will be notified about every software installation on your Windows server via e-mail message that will contain details on software installation time, software name and installer’s userID (SID).
+3. Now, you will be notified about every software installation on your Windows server via e-mail message containing details on the software installation time, software name, and installer’s userID (SID).

-To receive the report regularly by email, click the "Subscribe" button and choose the schedule you prefer.
+To receive the report regularly by email, click the "Subscribe" button and select the preferred schedule.

-In order to set up an alert on new software installation:
+It is best to set up an alert on new software installation, by following the below steps:

-1. From the Netwrix Auditor home page navigate to "Alerts" → Click "Add" → Specify alert’s name.
+1. From the Netwrix Auditor home page, navigate to "Alerts" → Click "Add" → Specify the alert’s name.

 2. Switch to the "Recipients" tab → Click "Add Recipient" → Specify an email address where you want the alert to be delivered.